 Kitchen tools – Again, here I opt for a toolset that sits on my counter.
 Includes the swivel peeler, ice cream scoop (“points”), potato masher, soft-handled can opener, 11″ balloon whisk, medium spatula, meat tenderizer, 4″ pizza wheel, nylon flexible turner, 12″ tongs with nylon head, nylon square turner, nylon spoon, nylon slotted spoon, grater and utensil holder

 Knife set- Knives are one of those items that are an investment.
 While I understand the need for a good set that includes a paring knife, bread knife, steak knives, kitchen shears, utility knife, and more, I’m not a professional chef, so my Farberware block set works sufficiently well.
-If you really want to invest in a great set, the top brands to consider are Henckels, Wusthof Gourmet, Messermeister, Global, and Shun.
+If you want to invest in a great set, the top brands are Henckels, Wusthof Gourmet, Messermeister, Global, and Shun.

 There is only one appliance I keep out on my countertop.
 Underneath, I hide small appliances that are kitchen must-haves.

-I think there are some fun new appliances out there but why complicate my life with lots of different single-use tools when I can have some that are multifunctional and uncomplicated.
+I think there are some fun new appliances out there, but why complicate my life with lots of different single-use tools when I can have some that are multifunctional and uncomplicated.

 Magic Bullet – I know, it’s somewhat redundant to a food processor.
 Since my D’s went to college, we’ve had it, and I love using it for salad dressings and sauces when I only need a small amount.
 The bonus is that I can store what I have not used in the cups.

 Having a coffee and espresso machine for my girls and me are kitchen must-haves.
 I turned a standalone countertop into a coffee bar.
 I started with a 3 tiered stand that holds coffee mugs and sweeteners.
 You can find some fun coffee signs too.